Tours Christmas Market Guide 2025 (Travel Tips & Events)

-Last Updated on 25th September 2022 by Sophie Nadeau
+Last Updated on 27th October 2025 by Charlotte Nadeau

 Nestled in the heart of France’s Loire Valley, Tours is a medieval city characterised by its Gothic cathedral, timber-framed homes, and narrow cobbled lanes.
 Visitors who frequent the ancient settlement during the winter will soon discover the Tours Christmas Market, which takes place on an annual basis.
 Here’s how to visit the Marché de Noël de Tours.